-DNA carries the information for making all of the cell's proteins.
-These proteins implement all of the functions of a living organism and determine the organism's characteristics.
-When the cell reproduces, it has to pass all of this information on to the daughter cells.
+DNA carries the information for making all the cell's proteins.
+These proteins implement all the functions of a living organism and determine the organism's characteristics.
+When the cell reproduces, it must pass all of this information on to the daughter cells.

-Before a cell can reproduce, it must first replicate, or make a copy of, its DNA.
-Where DNA replication occurs depends upon whether the cells is a prokaryotic or a eukaryote (see the RNA sidebar on the previous page for more about the types of cells).
+Before a cell can reproduce, it must first replicate — or make a copy of — its DNA.
+Where DNA replication occurs depends upon whether the cell is a prokaryote or a eukaryote.
 DNA replication occurs in the cytoplasm of prokaryotes and in the nucleus of eukaryotes.
 Regardless of where DNA replication occurs, the basic process is the same.